zengbing15/lumos_doc/docs/preparation/createaccount.md

 The extended private key is exported to the wallet file.
 The first line in the file is the private key of the account.
 The second line is the chain code.

 ### Step 3.
-Get CKB Capacity for the Account
+Get CKB Capacity for an Account

 The process for getting CKB capacity is different for the accounts on different networks (chains).

-- To get CKB capacity for an account on **DEV chain**, specify the account just created as the miner for receiving mining rewards.
+- To get CKB capacity for an account on **DEV chain**, specify the account as the miner for receiving mining rewards.
   - If the CKB node is installed by using the pre-built installer, specify the `args` in the `block_assembler` section in ckb.toml with the `lock_arg` of the account.

     ```